markummitchell/engauge-digitizer/README.md

 * Version 6.0 (10/23/2015) of Engauge 6 was released.
 This is a major rewrite of the 10 year old Engauge Digitizer software project that lives on sourceforge.net.
 The replacement is required since the Qt3 toolkit that Engauge relies on is disappearing.
 Engauge-Digitizer uses the new Qt5 library which should be available for many years, and also offers many new features.

-Developers and users are encouraged to offer their suggestions and comments!

 Features
 --------
 Features in released versions of Engauge-Digitizer: